Hub-OS/documentation-website/docs/01-client/01-packages.md

 # or when an augment on a grid is out of bounds
 # any package ids here must also be marked as a dependency
 byproducts = []
-prevent_byproducts = false # optional, prevents all blocks from creating byproducts
+prevent_byproducts = false # optional, defaults to false, prevents all blocks from creating byproducts

 # this section is optional, see the Battle section for an example
 [defines]